DEKHTIARJonathan/Born2Data/content/articles/generativemodelling-Part1-BayesianGenerativeModeling.md

 objective is to focus on learning for each **class** $y_i$ the following conditional probability: $p(x|y)$ rather than directly trying to model $p(y|x)$.

-## 2.1.
-Overview of the complete process from a theorical perspective
+### 2.1.
+Overview of the complete process from a theoretical perspective

-### 2.1.1.
+#### 2.1.1.
 Training the Bayes Classifier to learn the data distribution

 In order to learn the data distribution, we will need to fit as many Gaussians to the data than we have labels.
 The objective is to learn one $p(x|y)$ as a Gaussian for each label.